dmnfarrell/dmnfarrell.github.io/_posts/2024-03-22-bacterial-species-phylogeny.markdown

 SeqIO.write(new,'mycoplasmopsis_S20_org.faa','fasta')
 ```

-We can now align with mafft:
+We can now align the sequences, this example uses mafft:

 ```
 mafft mycoplasmopsis_S20_org.faa > out.aln